The Way of Being | A Journey

 Essential concepts will be seeing the truth, rational-emotive living, yoga*, secular tradition, default secularism

-Rational-emotive living.
+Living with mind, body, and heart.
 To see the truth of the

 ultimate a first step is to review the demonstration and its heuristics.
 The